Philoscia affinis Verhoeff, 1908

 Habitat

 Philoscia affinis has a preference for rural sites, such as open woodland and rank coastal grassland (in contrast P. muscorum generally favours open grassland sites).
 It does not favour synathropic sites such as churchyards and gardens (in which P. muscorum thrives).
-However, there are a few recent records (BMIG Newsletter 47, 2023, pg 8 & 11) from garden centres and a city centre raised ornamental street planter suggesting that it may be spreading further afield via the horticultural trade.
+However, there are a few recent records (BMIG Newsletter 47, 2023, pg 8 & 11; Gregory (2024)) from garden centres and a city centre raised ornamental street planter suggesting that it may spread further afield via the horticultural trade.

 It can be found under stones and dead wood, or among accumulations of leaf-litter.